We have significant experience representing plan sponsors and plan administrators in Internal Revenue Service audits.

-- Represented plan administrator in an audit where the IRS focused on the plan administrator’s Form 5500.
+- Represented a plan administrator in an audit where the IRS focused on the plan administrator’s Form 5500.
 In response to the IRS’ questions and requests for additional information, we submitted written memoranda demonstrating compliance with filing requirements.
 By letter, the IRS indicated that the Form 5500 filings would be accepted and that no further action would be taken;

 - Represented a pension plan in an audit where the IRS conducted an onsite examination of the plan and met with plan counsel, the plan actuary and plan office personnel.
 The IRS closely examined the plan’s administration and the tax returns (Form 5500).
-By letter, the IRS closed its audit without further action noting that no change to the plan’s Form 5500 was necessary;
+By letter, the IRS closed its audit without further action and noted that no change to the plan’s Form 5500 was necessary;